-Get your FICO® Score for free, updated quarterly, just by using the UCU mobile app.
+Get your FICO® Score for free, updated quarterly, just by using the UFCU mobile app.

 We have added another great feature to make it easier for our members to understand their credit standing.
 Just another reason why, it's better here.

 FICO® Scores are easy to access.
 Here is how:

 Download the mobile University Credit Union mobile app*.

 Go to the menu portion of the app located on the upper-left hand portion of the screen.

 What are FICO® Scores?

 FICO® Scores are the most widely used credit scores.
 Each FICO® Score is a three-digit number calculated from the data on your credit reports at the three major consumer reporting agencies—Experian, TransUnion and Equifax.
 Your FICO® Scores predict how likely you are to pay back a credit obligation as agreed.
 Lenders use FICO® Scores to help them quickly, consistently and objectively evaluate potential borrowers’ credit risk.

 Nearly all lenders in the U.S., including University Credit Union, use FICO® Scores, as the industry standard for determining credit worthiness.
 Reviewing your FICO® Scores can help you learn how lenders view your credit risk and allow you to better understand your financial health.